-Financial capital asset variable was imputed based on national SILC (detailed information regarding received deposit interest, dividends and interest on bonds) and external data on interest rates (in 2016 the deposit interest rate was 0.54% and the nominal yield of bonds 6.9%).
-The nominal yield of stocks paying out dividends was assumed to be 3.7% based on Tallinn Stock market dividends and stock values in 2016.
+Financial capital asset variable was imputed based on national SILC (detailed information regarding received deposit interest, dividends and interest on bonds) and external data on interest rates (in 2017 the deposit interest rate was 0.57% and the nominal yield of bonds 6.92%).
+The nominal yield of stocks paying out dividends was assumed to be 3.4% based on Tallinn Stock market dividends and stock values in 2017.

 Parental allowance for large families (bcclg) was imputed and separate from a partially aggregated variable in the national SILC.
-Imputation was based on number of eligible children in the household and fixed amount of benefit per month ($\ensuremath{\in} 173.3$ in 2016).
+From July 2017 this became allowance for families with many children (before the condition was 7+ children, now 3+ children) and therefore in 2017 there were two schemes.
+Imputation was based on number of eligible children in the household and fixed amount of benefit per month (average allowance for families with 3-6 children was \in 145.9, average allowance for families with 7+ children was \in 287.3, taking into account that in 2017 there were two allowances an indicator \in 146.9 was used in 2017).

-National SILC 2016 provides the duration of registered unemployment, which was used to proxy the combined receipt of unemployment benefits (bunmy), while the number of months in receipt of unemployment insurance benefit and unemployment allowance had to be imputed.
+National SILC 2018 provides the duration of registered unemployment, which was used to proxy the combined receipt of unemployment benefits (bunmy), while the number of months in receipt of unemployment insurance benefit and unemployment allowance had to be imputed.
 In the case of unemployment allowance, the length of receipt (bunncmy) was assigned according to the daily rate and annual amount of allowance and the number of months in receipt of unemployment insurance benefit (bunctmy) was derived as the difference between the period of registered unemployment and the length of receipt of unemployment allowance.